 Value is mostly perceived.
 A tagline, unlike other marketing efforts, helps you give your audience this perception.

 For example, Businesses A and B sell the same type of product and Business A has a tagline that makes it easy for its audience to perceive the value of its product.
 Naturally, business A will get more customers than business B because it has been able to communicate its product’s value in a statement that its audience can identify with.
+You cannot afford to not have a catchy tagline or a visually appealing best WordPress theme for your business.

 A tagline gives you the avenue to get your company’s unique value out there to your audience, and in a creative way too.